Morocco World Cup 2022 squad list, fixtures and latest odds

 Forwards: Hakim Ziyech, Youssef En-Nesyri, Sofiane Boufal, Zakaria Aboukhlal, Ez Abde, Amine Harit, Ilias Chair, Abderrazak Hamdallah, Walid Cheddira

-Morocco are captained by Romain Saiss, who left Wolves this summer to join Besiktas, where play against team-mate and all-time highest goalscorer Ayoub Al Kaabi, who plays for Super Lig rival Hatayspor.

-Other than Ziyech, the team's standout player is undoubtedly Achraf Hakimi, who plays at right back for Paris Saint-Germain.
-Despite being born in Spain, Hakimi first represented Morocco since under-17 level, before making his full debut in 2016.
+Other than Hakim Ziyech, the team's standout player is undoubtedly Achraf Hakimi, who plays at right back for Paris Saint-Germain.
+Despite being born in Spain, Hakimi has represented Morocco since under-17 level, before making his full debut in 2016.

-At club level, Hakimi won Serie A with Inter Milan in 2021 before joining the Ligue 1 side in a €60m move which made him the most expensive Moroccan footballer of all time.
+Telegraph readers rated Ziyech the best Morocco player in their opening match against Croatia with a rating of 7.5, level with midfielder Sofyan Amrabat.

 What is Morocco's World Cup record?